Which Planning Acronym Are You?

 What does LEED-ND cost — and who gets to live there?

-Because when TOD listens, when NIMBY softens, when LEED-ND shares her clipboard and her skills — the city expands.
+When TOD listens, when NIMBY softens, when LEED-ND shares her clipboard and her skills — the city expands.

 Emilie K. Adin